PE Teaching Staff

-Students in Year 9 can opt to take GCSE PE.
-The course lasts for three years and is ideal for students who have a love for sport and physical activity.
+Students in Year 9 can opt to take GCSE PE; students taking the subject at the beginning of year 9 allows us to deepen their understanding of all topics and provide extra challenge.
 Students have five PE GCSE lessons a fortnight, two of which are practical and three are theory lessons.
 The department follows the AQA syllabus which offers a comprehensive range of topics.

 Key Stage Five